Intern in Santiago with The Intern Group (Summer)

 About the Program

-Your internship program includes an internship placement in your first or second-choice of career field, accommodation, visa assistance, cultural and social activities, professional development workshops, transportation, and a one-on-one career coaching session.
+Your internship program includes an internship placement in your first or second-choice of career field, accommodation, visa assistance, cultural and social activities, professional development workshops, access to Talk Space, transportation, and a one-on-one career coaching session.

 Upon acceptance to the program, you will be required to attend a mandatory pre-departure orientation.
 During this time, you will have the opportunity to meet other program participants, discuss in-depth the details of your program, and prepare for the overall education abroad experience.
 The summer semester pre-departure orientation will be conducted the week before the end of Spring UAlbany classes.

 Upon arrival in Santiago, you will attend a mandatory orientation.
 This is an important and informative set of sessions organized by The Intern Group.